anycable/anycable-rails/docs/hotwire.md

 **What's the point?** Here are the main benefits of going the RPC-less way:

-- Improve applications performance by speeding up WebSocket handshakes and commands.
+- Improve application performance by speeding up WebSocket handshakes and commands.
-- Reduce the infrastructure burden by not running a separate service (RPC).
+- Reduce infrastructure burden by removing the need to run a separate service (RPC).
 Especially helpful on [Heroku](../deployment/heroku.md).
 - Open the possibility of using Turbo Streams without Rails and even Ruby!

 The default flow with AnyCable RPC looks like this: